brickcraft-mc/brickcraft-mc.github.io/data/faq.md

 ?[Is there a free version of Brickcraft?]
 Yes, there is!
 There is a free demo version of Brickcraft available for download, linked on the [Downloads](/downloads.html) page.
-Everything beyond that requires a pledge on [Patreon](https://patreon.com) or a donation.
+Everything beyond that requires a pledge on [Patreon](https://www.patreon.com/alextestria).
 /?

 ?[Why do better versions cost money?]